 For centuries, Atlantic cod has been essential to New England’s identity.
 Yet today, you can rarely find locally caught cod in a grocery store or on a menu – because it has been fished to the brink of disaster.
 Here’s what it’s going to take to save New England’s founding fish.

-We’re turning paper pledges into meaningful climate action.
+We’re turning promises into meaningful climate action.

 “Combatting the climate crisis is going to take everything we’ve got, and this legislation is a huge step forward,” said Alyssa Rayman-Read, Vice President and Director of CLF Massachusetts.
 “Getting to net-zero emissions by 2050 is an absolute necessity to protect our communities and our health.
 But we must hold our leaders accountable to make sure Massachusetts hits the ambitious goals laid out in the bills.
 We won’t be given another chance to get this right.”